guythetechie/functional-csharp/README.md

 ```

 #### `void Iter(Action<T> action)`
-Executes an action if the result is successful.
+Executes an action when the result is successful.

 ```csharp
 Result<Report> reportResult = GenerateReport(parameters);